Photo © Gioele Pozzi

 Martina Knecht is the driving force behind La casa de nadie, where she has been curating music, video and photo productions, concert events, and media projects since its founding in 2019.
 Originally from Locarno, Switzerland, Martina studied design in Milan before expanding her expertise into linguistics.
 Today, she is based in Zurich, where she works as an interior designer, while continuing to lead and contribute to the platform’s artistic and editorial projects.

-A certified translator and interpreter, for two decades she has been heading Hypertext, a communication studio providing specialised editorial services for the Swiss market.
+A certified translator and interpreter, for two decades she has been heading Hypertext, a translation studio providing specialised editorial services for the Swiss market.
 Throughout this time, she has worked with an impressive roster of high-profile clients, such as the Federal Office for Public Health (FOPH), the Department of Education, Culture, and Sport (DECS) of the Canton and Republic of Ticino, the University of St. Gallen, the Zurich University of the Arts

 (ZHdK), the École cantonale d'art de Lausanne (ÉCAL), the Università della Svizzera italiana (USI), MASI Lugano, JazzAscona, and the Locarno Film Festival.
 With her strong academic foundation and a distinctly interdisciplinary outlook, Martina has been involved in a wide range of creative initiatives — from art exhibitions and publishing projects to media collaborations and digital content creation.
 In recent years, she has focused increasingly on content writing and cultural journalism, with her interviews featured in the Swiss press, various festival channels, and the La casa de nadie Art Magazine.